dmelpi/vscode-dtdl/templates/mobfw.md

 * `STREDL output`: deprecated (STREDL is the previous name of ISPU)
 * `Binary content`: used to carry binary files in both directions, includes segmentation and reassembly protocol for long payloads
 * `RawTelemetry`: configurable characteristic, whose format is defined in specific component of a device model; also known as "slow telemetries"
-* `PnPL`: "Plug-'n-Play Like" commands and responses as defined in the device model; PnPL is a simplified representation of Microsoft Plug and Play messages, in JSON format
+* `PnPL`: "Plug-'n-Play Like" commands and responses as defined in the [device model](#device-models); PnPL is a simplified representation of Microsoft Plug and Play messages, in JSON format

 ## Sending heterogeneous telemetries
 Typically, one characteristics carries one type of data only.
 There are situations, though, where telemetry data format can vary over time.
 Smart sensors with MLC or ISPU generate outputs whose format and meaning depend on the program that has been loaded.

 ## Firmware catalog

+The firmware catalog is available in this public repository in [github](https://github.com/STMicroelectronics/appconfig) and contains information about firmware, boards, device models and much more.
+It is is available as a [big JSON file](https://github.com/STMicroelectronics/appconfig/blob/release/bluestsdkv2/catalog.json), which is updated whenever new firmware versions are published by ST, to be used on evaluation boards.

-`Board decorator`
+==> `Board decorator` to be explained

 ## Device models